JabRef/user-documentation/en/getting-started.md

 ![Finding a full-text document online](.gitbook/assets/getting-started-entry-editor-full-text.png)

-To open the downloaded full text you can click on "file" icon before the file name - or use the same icon in the entry table:
+To open the downloaded full text you can click on the "file" icon before the file name - or use the same icon in the entry table:
 ![Opening the full-text](.gitbook/assets/getting-started-open-fulltext.png)

 ## Finding more references in the web

 If you want to search for other references, it is also possible to directly trigger a search in many of the most common bibliographic databases.
-To start a search just us the "Web Search" feature of JabRef:
+To start a search just use the "Web Search" feature of JabRef:
 First select one of the existing data sources, enter a search term and click on "search":

 The search results will be shown in an window where you can select all the search hits to be added to your library.

 ![Web Search: Trigger and result window](.gitbook/assets/getting-started-import-from-web.png)

-## Organize your library
+## Next steps

+After adding more and more entries, your library might be a bit too unstructured.
+In order to keep all you references organized JabRef is offering a lot of helpful features like grouping, consistency checks, etc.

+You can find more information on this topics in the "Organize" section of the documentation:

-{% hint style="info" %}
+{% page-ref page="./organize" %}

-Still to be added.
+If you want to start writing your own papers, articles or thesis, you might find some helpful information on how to use JabRef for citing your collected references from your library:

-{% endhint %}
+{% page-ref page="./cite" %}